-- Most 4-year universities in the state of Washington agree to accept all 90 credits from your degree for transfer and many universities will consider most or all of your general education requirements met if you complete a transfer degree.
+- Most four-year universities in the state of Washington agree to accept all 90 credits from your degree for transfer and many universities consider most or all of your general education requirements met if you complete the transfer degree.

-- The lower division classes you take as part of your transfer degree are generally much less expensive at Bellevue College than at the university.
+- Taking your lower division classes (100 and 200 level classes) at BC as part of your transfer degree is usually less expensive than at the university.

-Bellevue College advisors aren’t experts about university requirements.
-Because of this, we highly recommend that you meet with a university representative from the school you want to attend.
-They’ll give you information about the admissions process and help you determine if you’re taking the right classes for your future major/degree.
+We highly recommend you meet with a representative of the school you plan to attend.
+The representative you meet with is an expert on the admission process and requirements needed for your to transfer, and can also help you plan for taking the right classes needed for your future major/degree.

-Check out our Calendar of Events to find out when representatives from universities in Washington state and across the U.S. will be coming to campus.
+Check out our Calendar of Events to find out when representatives from universities in Washington state and across the U.S. come to BC.
 Some schools even offer limited one-on-one appointments.
-If your school isn’t on the list, we suggest contacting their admissions office directly to connect you with the right people.
+If your school isn’t on the list, we suggest contacting their admissions office directly so you can connect with the right people.

 The Associate Transfer Degrees offered at Bellevue College are designed to transfer within Washington State.
 To transfer out of state, research the university requirements and transfer process.
-If you’re having a hard time finding this information online, then contact the admissions office of the school you want to attend.
+If you can’t find this information online, contact the admissions office of the school you plan to attend.

 These degree and certificate programs are designed to provide the skills, knowledge, and expertise to enter a particular career with specific jobs or gain additional training for job promotion.